stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 }
 ```

-Although the work domain object is not necessarily dependant on the command pool it is more convenient for the code to have access to the pool (and the logical device).

 All command buffers __must__ be submitted to the same queue family which is validated by the `matches` helper:

 ```java